-The Compliance Function directly reports on a regular basis to senior management (Executive Committee) and the Audit Committee, on significant compliance matters, including key compliance risks, major regulatory changes that have compliance implications, the Annual Compliance Plan, outstanding Compliance Support and Development Program (CSDP) remediation plan and any other significant issues that require escalation.
+The Chief Compliance Officer reports to the CFO as well as to the AXA Group Compliance department.
+The Compliance function reports on a regular basis to senior management (Executive Committee), the Audit Risk and Compliance Committee and the Audit Committee, on significant compliance matters, including key compliance risks, major regulatory changes that have compliance implications, the Annual Compliance Plan, outstanding recommendations from Group Compliance and Internal Audit and any other significant issues that require escalation.